Outstanding PSO Awards

 - strengthen the ties between student organizations and the American Planning Association

-Involvement with State Chapter
+1. Involvement with APA Chapter or Division

-Fostering student involvement with state/regional APA chapter
+Fostering student involvement with an APA chapter or division

-- Promote student participation in Chapter meetings/events
+- Promote student participation in chapter/division meetings or events

 Encouraging student volunteerism in the community